vitessio/website/content/en/docs/user-guides/configuration-basic/monitoring.md

 Mysql is a histogram variable like Queries, except that it reports MySQL execution times.
 The categories are "Exec" and “ExecStream”.

-The vttablet queries exec time is roughly equal to the sum of the mysql exec time, conn pool waits and consolidation waits.
+The vttablet queries exec time is roughly equal to the sum of the MySQL exec time, `ConnPoolWaitTime` and `Waits.Consolidations`.

 #### Transactions